UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

 The line of interest is this `MessageLabel.IsVisible = false;` Note that `MessageLabel` is a binding _target_.
 However, the binding between the switch and label was set to `BindingMode.TwoWay`.

 - By changing `MessageLabel.IsVisible`, the two-way binding automatically changes `ToggleSwitch.IsToggled`, which in turn changes `MessageButton.IsEnabled`.
 - You might be worried that this could get into a ever-lasting loop.
-You would be right to be concerned and later we will have to be mindful to avoid such a trap.
+You would be right to be concerned and later we will have to be careful to avoid such a trap.
 However, when binding between UI elements, checks are put in place to only update a bound property if it's value is actually going to change.

+## Self-Study Task - Showing and Hiding a Label

+Create a new project, and add a Label and a Switch to the page.
+* In the code behind, set up a binding to that the switch controls the `IsVisible` property of the label
+* Use the notes up to this point to aid you

 [Next](mvvm-3.md)